cliffamadeus/wildlife-search/README.md

-# This site was powered by the iNaturalist API
+# This app was powered by the iNaturalist API